FeralEngineering/Entropy-Box/README.md

 - button press timing
 - button hold duration

-These are continuously mixed into an entropy pool and used to reseed the generator.
+These values are mixed into an internal entropy pool and used to reseed the random generator.

-This means output is influenced by:

-- ambient electrical noise
-- nearby electronics
-- human interaction timing
-- internal system timing

-No two moments are exactly the same.
+Output is influenced by both electrical noise and user interaction timing.

 ---

+## Modes

+### Stream

+Outputs a continuous stream of randomized characters.

+Can be started and stopped manually.

+Used for observing live output over time.

+---

+### Password

+Generates a new 16-character password each time it is activated.

+Stores the last three generated passwords on screen.

+---

+### Visual

+Builds randomized visual compositions from:

+- pixel noise
+- blocks
+- diagonal lines

+Each activation generates a new pattern.

+---

-## Build
+## Hardware

+Built on:

-Built on an Arduino Uno with an SSD1309 OLED.
+- Arduino Uno

-The Uno was originally just sitting around unused.

-It was free, oversized, and never seemed like the right fit for anything.

-Entropy Box ended up being the project that finally gave it a purpose.

-Hand-wired.

-Hand-drilled.

-Hand-filed.
+- SSD1309 OLED
+- 3 momentary pushbuttons
+- 5 LEDs
+- 1 toggle switch
+- USB-C power adapter
+- project enclosure

-The enclosure and layout were designed physically first, then solved around the constraints of the hardware.
+The final layout was designed around the physical dimensions of the enclosure and available hardware.

-Finished mattered more than perfect.
+The OLED runs in paged buffer mode to reduce SRAM use and improve stability.

 ---